 When working with heavy machinery, the risk of accidents and severe injuries is high.
 A faulty outrigger, an oil leak or defective lifting controls can lead to unfortunate consequences.
 Damaged guardrails and slippery floors may result in deathly falls.

-All off the above can be avoided if you keep to the maintenance schedule.
+All of the above can be avoided if you keep to the maintenance schedule.
 In fact, maintaining an aerial lift doesn’t take too much time.
 Just a few minutes a day can help avoid risky situations, such as falls, tip-overs, and electrocutions.

-Following The Standards
+Following The Safety Standards

 In order to ensure the proper safety and flawless operation of your aerial lift, you need to follow American National Standards Institute (ANSI) and Occupational Safety and Health Administration (OSHA) guidelines.
 Both of them help you set up the right maintenance and inspection schedule for your equipment.